bohdaq/file-ext/README.md

 Hi, `file-ext` is a collection of utility functions to work with files

 ## Features
+1. File
-1. Read file
+    1. Read
-2. Create file
-3. Read file partially
+    1. Read partially
-4. File modification timestamp
+    1. Does file exist
+    1. Create
-5. Read or create and write to file
+    1. Read file, if it doesn't exist create and write to file
+2. Directory
+    1. Create
+    2. Does directory exist
+    3. Delete directory
+3. Path
+    1. Absolute path to working directory
+    2. Get OS dependent path separator ('/' on Unix, '\\' on Windows)
+    3. Get path to OS temporary folder ('/tmp' on Unix, 'C:\\Users\\**_username_**\\AppData\\Local\\Temp' on Windows
+4. Symlink
-6. Does file exist
+    1. Does symlink exist
-7. Write to file
+    2. Get path symlink points to
+    3. Create symlink.
+Works for files and directories on Unix and Windows
+5. User
+    1. Get name of the user who is running the process
+    2. Get domain user belongs to (available only on Windows)

 ## Configuration
 No additional configuration

 ## Demo
-Work in progress
+Take a look at [mod.rs](https://github.com/bohdaq/file-ext/blob/main/src/lib.rs)

 ## Documentation
-Work in progress
+Take a look at [mod.rs](https://github.com/bohdaq/file-ext/blob/main/src/lib.rs)

 ## Crate
 [Link to crate release](https://crates.io/crates/file-ext).